How to Open a Wise Account: A Full Guide 2026

 Get your Wise debit card

-Wise offers fast transfers in 40+ currencies, to 160+ countries.
+Wise offers fast transfers in 40+ currencies, to 140+ countries.
 You can arrange your payment online or using the Wise app, to pay by bank transfer, card or using your Wise balance.
-Even better, 50% of payments arrive instantly and 90% are with the recipient in 24 hours.
+Even better, 60%+ of transfers are instant (completed under 20 seconds), and 80%+ are delivered in less than 1h.*

 Receive money with Wise